 - No adjustable rate mortgages; - No excessive fees.
 Mortgage Lender's fees must not exceed one percent (1%) origination and one percent (1%) processing and administrative fees therefore lender fees are restricted to no more than two percent (2%) of the loan amount; - Buyer is required to pay the owner's title insurance policy.
-Exceptions will be granted on an as needed basis at PRHFA's sole discretion; - No balloon loans; - No prepayment penalty that requires the borrower to pay a steep fee before refinancing (if applicable); and - Interest rate being no more than two percent (2%) over the market interest rate (updated regularly).
+Exceptions will be granted on an as needed basis at PRHFA's sole discretion; - No balloon loans; - No prepayment penalty that requires the borrower to pay a steep fee before refinancing (if applicable); and - Interest Market Rate to be used as per financial institutions credit policy.